ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 ECPs the table has become the point of service, not the patient.

-The customized fitting of eyewear involves more than just adjusting a nose
+The handcrafted form-fitting of eyewear involves more than just adjusting a nose

 piece or bending a temple.
 It has to include the reshaping, bending, stretching,